 Title IX at UVA Wise

 The University of Virginia’s College at Wise strives to provide a working and educational environment for all faculty, staff and students that is free from sexual misconduct/harassment.
 Sexual harassment, sexual assault and other acts of sexual misconduct are forms of sex discrimination prohibited by Title IX.
-The prohibition against gender discrimination applies regardless of whether the activity is conducted on campus, off campus, in transit, or if sponsored at other locations.

 Notice of Non-Discrimination